evennia/evennia/docs/sphinx/source/wiki/Attributes.rst

 Retrieving Mutable objects
 --------------------------

-A side effect of the way Evennia stores Attributes is that Python Lists and Dictionaries (only) are handled by custom objects called PackedLists and PackedDicts.
+A side effect of the way Evennia stores Attributes is that Python Lists, Dictionaries and Sets are handled by custom objects called PackedLists, PackedDicts and PackedSets.
 These behave just like normal lists and dicts except they have the special property that they save to the database whenever new data gets assigned to them.
 This allows you to do things like ``self.db.mylist[4]`` = val without having to extract the mylist Attribute into a temporary variable first.

 There is however an important thing to remember.
 If you retrieve this data into another variable, e.g. ``mylist2 = obj.db.mylist``, your new